runemalm/OpenDDD.NET/docs/building-blocks.rst

 Aggregates
 ##########

 Aggregates represent the core units of your domain model, defining boundaries within which domain logic and consistency are enforced.
-Aggregates have a single root entity known as the Aggregate Root.
+Aggregates have a single root entity known as the *Aggregate Root*.

 .. code-block:: csharp